fluree/docs.flur.ee/src/content/0.15.0/guides/identity/auth_records.md

 ## Auth Records

-Auth records control identity in Fluree and are tied specific public-private key pairs.
+Auth records control identity in Fluree and are tied to specific public-private key pairs.

 ### Generating a Public-Private Key/Auth Id Triple